Swisscard Cashback Credit Card Review 2023 – Free and 1% Cashback

 Moreover, they contacted me twice during the procedure for specific information.
 I can easily say this is the worst experience of all the credit card applications I have ever done.
 But I may have been unlucky.

-Once everything was finally filled out and accepted, I received the cards quite quickly.
-And I could directly start using them.
+Once everything was finally filled out and accepted, I received the cards quite quickly and could immediately start using them.

 Alternatives